Not already a member?

 Join our community and - Rate & review pubs - Upload pictures - Add events JOIN for free NOW

 View all this pub's pictures (3 more images)

-Reviews (Current Rating Average: 8 of 10) see review guidelines
+Reviews of The Rose Inn (Average Rating: 8 of 10) see review guidelines

 Will Larter left this review about The Rose Inn

 A Marstons pub, as loudly proclaimed on the end walls, and I have been in so many ordinary and unexciting pubs of theirs that I didn't expect anything special when I walked into the Rose.
 Just goes to show how wrong you can be, because if I lived in Nuneaton (which heaven forfend) I would be quite happy to make this my local.
 The building stands alone on the edge of a modern housing estate.
 Inside the original multiroomed layout has been maintained, and I passed along a corridor between two closed doors to reach the bar in the room at the rear.
 There were several locals clustered around the bar, but I eventually got a clear view of the three hand pumps.
 These were serving Pedigree, Burton Bitter and Hansons Mild.
 I only had time for one, so I had the mild which was in very good condition.

 This is a genuine locals pub, with a friendly atmosphere so that I soon felt at home.
 The back room has been rearranged and enlarged somewhat, and there is an RSJ just above the bar which features a collection of clocks, which apparently started as a sort of joke but has reached the point of being a bit of an obsession.
 Pride of place goes to a former colliery clock, a giant of about one metre diameter, which is above the mantelpiece.
 If I find myself in Nuneaton again I will certainly return to the Rose.

 - rating: 8

 [User has posted 1554 recommendations about 1503 pubs]

 No known official website for this pub.